-- Success in finding a satisfying first position in the profession, and to have a breadth of perspective that will enable them to move within the profession, as the field and their own interests evolve.
+- Success in finding a satisfying first position in the profession, and to have a breadth of perspective that will enable you to move within the profession, as the field and your own interests evolve.

-- Continue their professional development, stay abreast of research, and base their practice on the best evidence.
+- Continue your professional development, stay abreast of research, and base your practice on the best evidence.

-For general inquiries and for further information about the on-campus option:
+For general inquiries and further information about the on-campus option:

-For general inquiries and for further information about the online option:
+For general inquiries and further information about the online option